-Alex is the Collaborative Partnerships Manager for Be Smart About Art, a professional development organisation for art world professionals.
+Alex is the Collaborative Partnerships Manager for Be Smart About Art (2017 to present day), a professional development organisation for art world professionals.
 Alex manages relationships with partners including programming events and talks.
 Find out more by visiting www.besmartaboutart.com/about – “Art is your life.
 Make it your living.”

 Tate Year 3 project – Steve McQueen Commission 2019

 Explored through the vehicle of the traditional school class photograph, Steve McQueen, together with Tate, Artangel and A New Direction, will invite every Year 3 primary school class in London to be photographed.
 The class photos will be brought together into a single large-scale installation, capturing tens of thousands of Year 3 schoolchildren in a milestone year in their development.
 Alex is one of twelve creative practitioner working with 100 schools and year 3 classes.
 We are running creative workshops for the children thereby helping maximise the learning impact of their involvement in the Steve McQueen Commission.